-Imagine if China, or any other nation that the U.S. borrows heavily from, did not want America to fight in a particular war.
+Imagine if China, or any other nation the U.S. borrows heavily from, did not want America to fight in a particular war.
 These foreign nations could threaten to liquidate their holdings as a sort of ultimate economic leverage to prevent America from taking military action or support domestic needs.

-It is the ultimate loss of sovereignty–a nation unable to do the things that are in its best interest or choose the wars it thinks it needs to fight to protect itself.
-It is a reflection of the path America is now forced to follow, with production declining, an over-reliance on imports, and towering debts and ever-increasing loans to sustain it.
+It is the ultimate loss of sovereignty–a nation unable to do the things in its best interest or choose the wars it thinks it needs to fight to protect itself.
+It is a reflection of the path America is now forced to follow, with production declining, an over-reliance on imports, towering debts and ever-increasing loans to sustain it.

-Left unchecked, America’s lenders could have a veto power on U.S. foreign policy or totally destabilize our economy: will America wake up before it is too late?
+Left unchecked, America’s lenders could have a veto power on U.S. foreign policy or totally destabilize our economy.
+Will America wake up before it is too late?

 For more information on the state of the nation, and policies to strengthen our weakened economic condition, be sure to subscribe to receive our newsletter twice weekly.